SANdood/Ecobee-Suite/README.md

 ### <a name="demandResponse">Demand Response</a>

 In cooperation with power companies in some countries (including the USA), Ecobee thermostats can be requested to perform energy-saving `demandResponse` actions by the power companies (usually only if you register/subscribe to the program, often with a cash incentive).
-This version of Ecobee Suite adds support for recognizing, reporting and displaying (on SmartThings Classic) these `demandResponse` activities.
+This version of Ecobee Suite adds support for recognizing, reporting these `demandResponse` activities.

 These activities can take many forms, and so far I have only added support for the ones that I have experienced recently.
 First, there is a "pre-cool" request sent by the power company, usually to drop the `coolingSetpoint` (or increase the `heatingSetpoint`) between 3-5°F for 1.5 hours prior to sending the reduced power request.
 This latter `demandRequest` event will raise the current `coolingSetpoint` (or lower the `heatingSetpoint` by 4-5°F for a period of time (typ.
 3-5 hours).
 These two events are reported slightly differently so that you can tell the difference:
 * Precool will be denoted as the attribute `currentProgramName` being set to **"Hold: Eco Prep"**.
-On SmartThings Classic, the program icon will change to the [green half-leaf icon](https://raw.githubusercontent.com/SANdood/Ecobee/master/icons/schedule_demand_response_bg.png) that also appears on the thermostat itself;

-* The `demandResponse` event itself will be denoted as `currentProgramName` being simply **"Hold: Eco"**; the SmartThings Classic program icon will be the [green flower icon](https://raw.githubusercontent.com/SANdood/Ecobee/master/icons/schedule_demand_response.png) that appears on the thermostat;
+* The `demandResponse` event itself will be denoted as `currentProgramName` being simply **"Hold: Eco"**;
 * In both cases, the following attributes are also updated to reflect the DR event:
   - `currentProgram` will be set to **"Eco"** if the event is optional (i.e., you can cancel it), or as **"Eco!"** (with an exclamation point) if it is a mandatory event that cannot be overridden

   - `thermostatHold` will be set to **"demandResponse"**
   - `holdEndsAt` will describe the time the hold will end, as in **"today at 6:30pm"** (time is local thermostat time)
   - `holdStatus` will describe the event as **"Demand Response Event ends today at 6:30pm"**
 * Additionally, a new command entry point has been created, **`cancelDemandResponse()`**.
 This command will cancel the current event IFF it is not a mandatory DR event.
-The "Resume/Cancel" button on the SmartThings Classic thermostat device will also change to enable cancelling the DR event.

 It is important to understand that DR events CAN be overridden by another user-generated hold, but the end time of such a hold will be forced by Ecobee to match the end-time of the DR event.
 DR events are also created *on top of* any current hold, and the existing hold will be returned to after the DR event completes, or if it is cancelled.
 Also, you can turn off the HVAC altogether while a DR event is running, but it will not be automatically turned back on when the event finishes.